 It was just too painful to be near my family or friends, so I moved to the desert to work on myself and do some soul-searching.
 I was camping on the outskirts of Las Cruces, New Mexico and working just enough to buy food, see my spiritual healer and pay off my student loans.
 The solitude of desert life allowed me to practice pranayama, meditation and other spiritual exercises, thus I experienced some extreme spiritual highs.
 This was a big deal to me because it was the first time I had ever been “high” without the use of drugs.
 I used these peak experiences as a marker for my spiritual “progress.”

 I was not saving any money, however, and on my way back to Seattle I had car troubles that ended up maxing out my credit card.
 My credit card company, as a penalty for maxing out my card, raised my interest rate to 30 percent.
 I was not even able to pay off the interest as it accrued.

-Not only was I broke and in debt, but emotionally broken.
-Once I returned to Seattle, all of the spiritual work I had done felt like it had completely shattered.
-I was having trouble reconnecting to my old friends and found myself still in love with a girl I had worked very hard to get over.
+Not only was I broke and in debt, but emotionally shattered.
+Once I returned to Seattle, all of the spiritual work I had done felt like it had completely vanished.
+I was having trouble reconnecting to my old friends and found myself still in love with a woman I had worked very hard to get over.

 So here I was, homeless in Eugene and extremely depressed.
 I began having intense periods of longing for some Guru to come and take me away on my path to liberation, some Divine Being who could make everything alright.
 I had read Be Here Now, and I remembered its solemn words, “It’s really just another cop-out to be searching for the Guru.”
 God is within, and by waiting for some external thing to save me, I was just pausing the inevitable.

 Though intellectually I knew that it was a cop out, I couldn’t help it.
 The longing was intense and seemingly more real than anything else in my life.
 I began wondering what I would do if my Guru came.